-All workshops and demonstrations are on Saturday, May 13.
-They are FREE and held under the tent near the center of the Garden Fair.
+These workshops and demonstrations were held on Saturday, May 13.
+They were FREE and held under the tent near the center of the Garden Fair.

 Aquaculture: Fish AND Plants